 Understanding eBay's Unusual Options Activity

-eBay (NASDAQ:EBAY) shares experienced unusual options activity on Monday.
-The stock price moved up to $68.33 following the option alert.
+On Wednesday, shares of eBay (NASDAQ:EBAY) saw unusual options activity.
+After the option alert, the stock price moved up to $69.88.

 - Sentiment: BULLISH